hashicorp/consul/website/source/docs/agent/dns.html.markdown

     [tag.]<service>.service[.datacenter][.domain]

-The `tag` is optional, and as with node lookups, the `datacenter` is as well.
+The `tag` is optional, and, as with node lookups, the `datacenter` is as well.
 If no tag is provided, no filtering is done on tag.
 If no datacenter is provided, the datacenter of this Consul agent is assumed.